bagrinsergiu/BitBlox-KB/domains/third-party-domains/1and1/index.rst

-If you purchased a domain from Namecheap, you can use it for your BitBlox Landing Page by following a process called domain/ subdomain mapping.
-In this process, you'll change a few settings in your Namecheap account to tell the domain/ subdomain where to point.
+If you purchased a domain from 1and1, you can use it for your BitBlox Landing Page by following a process called domain/ subdomain mapping.
+In this process, you'll change a few settings in your 1and1 account to tell the domain/ subdomain where to point.

 .. contents::